• Skip to primary navigation

 555 Timer Astable Multivibrator Circuit

-It is used for LED blinking, tone generation, clock signal and many hobby projects.
+Moreover, the circuit creates square-wave pulses and drives LED blinking, tone generation, clock signals, and many hobby projects.

 Circuit Working: